YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTEXTRINSIC
 ----------------------

-NOTEXTRINSIC, Quit does not return to an extrinsic function, argument not allowed
+NOTEXTRINSIC, QUIT/ZHALT does not return to an extrinsic function: argument not allowed

 Run Time Error: This indicates that a QUIT command specified an argument but did not match an extrinsic function or special variable.